dboeke/convo-test/README.md

 ## Plugins

 Looking for plugins?
-Checkout [The Steampipe Hub](https://hubs.teampipe.io/) to browse available plugins and view their docs.
+Checkout [The Steampipe Hub](https://hubs.teampipe.io/) to browse available plugins and schema docs.

 ## Community